-On top of the list of Global Challenges we find the need for sustainable development and the necessity to address the climate change.
+On top of the list of Global Challenges, we find the need for sustainable development and the necessity to address climate change.
 High on the list as well is the Global Challenge to sustainably meet the growing energy demand.
 The field of chemistry is ready to take on a key role in helping to tackle these challenges.
-At the same time, it will have to deal with the changes these global developments will impose on the sources of raw materials and energy which have been the basis for the chemical industries for many decades.
-In particular, catalysis, process technology and synthesis are crucial disciplines when it comes to establishing the scientific and technological foundation for making cleaner, more efficient, economically viable chemical production processes, and enabling a change in feedstock and energy sources to fuel our processes.
+At the same time, it will have to deal with the changes these global developments will impose on the sources of raw materials and energy which have been the basis for the chemical industries and ultimately for our society during many decades.
+In particular, catalysis and process technology are crucial disciplines when it comes to establishing the scientific and technological foundation for defining and implementing cleaner, more efficient, economically viable chemical production processes, and enabling a change in feedstock and energy sources to fuel our processes.

-In this document, the program council describes how circularity and the use of bio-based feedstock will play a more and more important role.
-It addresses how it will use catalysis and process technology for the production of functional molecules, materials and (precursors for) energy carriers, making use of the current and future feedstock and energy sources.
+In this document, the program council Conversion and Process Technology describes how circularity and the use of bio-based feedstock will play an increasingly important role.
+It addresses how it will use catalysis and process technology for the production of functional molecules, materials, and (precursors for) energy carriers, making use of the current and future feedstock and energy sources.
 With the strongholds for these fields of expertise in the Netherlands, it is indicated how reactions, catalyst materials, reactors, and production processes shall be integrated at all length- and time scales of importance.
-These aspects jointly will be instrumental in retaining the competitive edge of chemical industry and catalyst industry in the Netherlands.
-The overarching ambition for the year 2050 is to complete the transition from our fossil resource dependent economy to a circular low-carbon economy that relies on sustainable and abundant resources.
-A roadmap is presented that includes chemical technologies to realize this ambitious goal.
+These aspects jointly will be instrumental in retaining the competitive edge of the chemical- and catalyst industry in the Netherlands.